napari-threedee/napari-threedee/docs/dev_guides/core_concepts.md

 They can be activated and deactivated as required.

 ### Manipulators
-A **Manipulator** is an object in the scene which allows us to manipulate something.
+A **Manipulator** is an object in the scene which allows us to position something.
 It is a combination of **translators** and **rotators**.

 Clicking and dragging a **translator** will move the manipulator in the direction of the translator.